-Parkbourn is located in an area that enabled people using the service to participate in their own local community.
-People were active each day to and enjoyed activities at a day service; some attended local community facilities.
-Social activities also took place at home, with regular trips to local places of interest, restaurants and pubs.
+People's support focused on them having as many opportunities as possible for them to gain new skills and become more independent.
+Talbot Street is located in an area that enabled people using the service to participate in their own local community.
+People were active each day to local places of interest and shops and enjoyed activities at a day service.
+Social activities also took place at home, with regular trips to local restaurants and pubs.

 The service was highly effective at promoting people's independence.
-This included personal care and daily activities such as laundry, cleaning their home, shopping, preparing meals and drinks.
+People had made significant achievements.
+This included personal care and daily activities such as laundry, cleaning their home, shopping, preparing snacks and drinks.

 Staff had developed effective communication with people.
 This meant that they were able to make their own decisions about their support; staff ensured they were supported to make choices on a day to day basis.
+Pictures depicting activities, places, people and meals were used, together with picture boards to demonstrate people's activity plans.